What Does Explainable AI Mean in Practice? Evaluative Requirements from a Longitudinal Clinical Case Study: Findings

+Despite their initial assumption that explanations from XAI-methods like SHAP, LIME, or GradCAM would be necessary, the team concluded that this enriched output — the 5-second prediction graph — was the most effective way of creating trust and supporting the clinicians’ decision-making.
+The Data Scientist Eirik: \begin{quote} "In my view, explainability in relation to the final product is about how much clinicians trust the output of the AI, not how transparent the algorithm itself is." \end{quote}

-Our preliminary findings from the first two iterations demonstrate that the development team successfully elicited explainability requirements by collaborating iteratively with the clinicians.
-A software developer described the process: ``Each new increment [part of the application developed] of the application triggered new reflections on what explanations they [the clinicians] needed.
-Then we tried to meet these needs in the next iteration and tested the effects."
-This strongly indicates that the familiar software engineering concepts of increments and iterations can efficiently support the discovery and development of explanations for AI systems.
-We plan to continue studying the development process through upcoming iterations to gain a more comprehensive, longitudinal understanding of these phenomena and to validate our initial findings.
+Our findings demonstrate that the development team was able to identify explainability requirements through iterative experimentation, incremental development, and field testing with observations. \begin{quote} "Each new increment of the application triggered new reflections on what explanations they [the clinicians] needed.
+Then we tried to meet these needs in the next iteration and tested the effects." \end{quote} This quote from Per indicates that the familiar software engineering concepts of increments and iterations can efficiently support the discovery and development of explanations for AI systems.